 David Tian: Yes, right.
 That’s right.
 Because you’re just dressing up a product and trying to pass it off.

 Henry Chong: It’s very interesting that you say all that because I was talking about Vipassana earlier, and I was reading this great book on the plane over here to Singapore called Mindfulness In Plain English.
-It said the three tenets of Buddhism is morality, meditation, and compassion.
+It said the three tenets of Buddhism of dharma is morality, meditation, and compassion.
 Why is meditation a third of the tenet of Buddhism?
 Because without meditation, you will not gain the control over your thoughts and the awareness of your thoughts.
 And if you can’t control or be aware of your thoughts, how can you ever be a moral person?

 There’s no point trying to learn about morality if you can’t even control your thoughts, if you don’t have self-discipline.
 Why bother teaching someone about morality because you won’t be able to ever follow through?
 Again, very interesting when they say there’s no point in you just learning a bunch of precepts.
 You should be able to sit, and think, and be aware of your own thought in a situation so that you naturally can come to the moral and compassionate outcome.
 Again, all of them say very similar things.

-Stoicism, you get right down to it, they say very similar things.
+Stoicism, when you get right down to it, they say very similar things.
 And that’s why when you look across all of these different topics of disciplines, you go, “That’s very interesting because I see the same thing pop up everywhere.”
 Whether it’s business, investing, whatever it is — when you see the same principle pop up and you see it pop up over time.
 People throughout centuries seem to come up the same thing.
 That’s when you go, “Huh, I should pay attention.”

 That’s not just a situational principle in an area, but it’s a very core foundational principle.
 Product market fit is something that is foundational.
 We use it today to talk about start-ups, but in many ways, it is very foundationally true of life.
 There’s lots of principles like that that I think are core principles.
 And if you don’t understand them, you will always be [INAUDIBLE 00:25:59].

 David Tian: We need to wrap up, but let me wrap up with this thought.
 At least, this is my thought that I’ll wrap up.
-I’ll let you complete.
+I’ll let you conclude.
 So, product market fit, now it’s really hit me that it’s a great way to encapsulate a very deep lesson.
 I kept pushing this principle that you might have the lack of product market fit, and then you get no profits or whatever.
 You get no women or whatever the result is that you’re trying to get.
 And sometimes you think, “Okay, I got to change the product.”

 Because in business, it’s hard to change the market.
 But sometimes, you need to change the market.
 Maybe you have the wrong market for the product.
 A lot of guys choose — the market is what drives them.
 They want the girl, or in school you want the grade, or you want the money.
 That’s a given.
 And then they try to figure out the product to match that.
 What’ll happen psychologically, is if a man changes himself and he sees it as the new product that I become is me, that’s it.
 There’s only one product, and I’m the product, and I’m going to change that product to fit this market, hot girls in the club or something.